unparalleled-js/docs-1/developing-connectors/registering-new-client.md

 ## Retrieve client credentials

-Now your custom client is ready to be used in your HTTP or SDK connector.
+Now your custom client is ready to be connected to Workato.
 Open your custom client (e.g. `Workato`) to view the client credentials.
-You will these credentials for OAuth2 authentication with a [custom connector](/developing-connectors.md).
+You will need the **client ID** and **client secret** for OAuth2 authentication.

 ![Client credentials](/assets/images/developing-connectors/registering-new-clients/completed-client-credential.png)
 *Client credentials*